Lowell Fitz Randolph: Career

 In a complaint letter to Marcus Morton Rhoades (Editor of Genetics journal) in 1942, he criticised Barbara McClintock's editing the work of a pupil of Randolph's.
 Calling her a prima donna, who wants to be the goddess of science and godmother to aspiring young scientists everywhere.

 After World War II, he began to study corn seed that had been exposed to atomic radiation at Bikini Atoll, in the Pacific Ocean. he then published the results in the Science Journal.

-In 1943, he and L.G.
-Cox published 'Factors influencing the germination of Iris seed and the relation of inhabiting substances to embryo dormancy' Pro.Am.Soc.Hort.Sci.
-Vol.43 (page284-300).

 He was appointed chairman of the Scientific Committee of the American Iris Society, between 1945, and 1946.
 He started the counting of chromosomes of iris, growing seeds in vitro and classification of the genus.
-He also published in 1945, 'Embryo culture of Iris seed' Bull.Am.Iris Soc.
-Vol.97 (page 33-45).

-He was still president of the Cornell University chapters of Phi Kappa Phi (between 1947–48) and Sigma Xi (between 1953–54).
+He was still president of the Cornell College chapters of Phi Kappa Phi (between 1947 and 1948) and Sigma Xi (between 1953 and 1954).

 He also collected with Efraim Ildefonso Hernández-Xolocotzi Guzman (1913–1991) in Mexico for the Natural History Museum and Grey Herbarium.
 Finding and publishing Tripsacum zopilotense Hernandez-Xolocotzi, E. & Randolph, L.F. in 1950, in Guerrero, Mexico.

-In 1951, C.F.
-Konzak, Randolph and L.F.
-Jensen published 'Embryo culture of Barley species hybrids.
-Cytological studies of Hordeum sativum x Hordeum bulbosum' in J. Heredity Vol.42 (pages125-134).

 In 1954, he went to Europe and the Middle East on an iris hunting field trip, which included Switzerland, France, Italy, Yugoslavia, Germany, Austria, Cypress, Turkey, Lebanon, and Egypt.